© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Buarth y Caerau Cairn is a scheduled monument protected by Cadw under reference BR286.
 View the official record →

-Buarth y Caerau Cairn is a round cairn located in Breconshire, Wales, dating to the Neolithic or Bronze Age period.
+Buarth y Caerau Cairn is a Neolithic or Bronze Age funerary monument located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR286.

 Buarth y Caerau Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Buarth y Caerau Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR286.